Crock-Pot Manual Slow Cooker (SCV700)

 Cons

-- Plastic lid knob (does not touch food, but keeps it from being fully plastic-free)
+- Plastic lid knob sits above the food but keeps it from being fully plastic-free

 - Glaze can chip over time, exposing the stoneware body